Deploy your code. We’ll handle the infrastructure.

 Annual billing gets you 20% off.
 There are no per-query or per-operation charges, so your bill won't spike from a runaway loop.
 Overages on storage and egress are billed at a fixed rate per GB (₹10 / $0.09).

 Backups: Daily automated backups on Starter (7-day retention) and Growth (14-day retention).
-Free tier is best effort, appropriate for sandboxes.
+Free tier is best effort, so do not rely on it for anything you cannot rebuild.

 Uptime: 99.9% SLA on paid tiers.